Penn State - Intellectual Property

 Conflict of interest and/or commitment can occur when University personnel develop courseware and courseware modules for personal financial gain rather than for the benefit of their teaching responsibilities at Penn State.

-The Vice President for Research and Dean of the Graduate School, in consultation with the Chair of the University Faculty Senate, will appoint an advisory committee for courseware to monitor the effectiveness of the policy, to recommend updates as necessary, and to provide guidance for other courseware issues (including appeals) that may arise from time to time.
+The Vice President for Research, in consultation with the Chair of the University Faculty Senate, will appoint an advisory committee for courseware to monitor the effectiveness of the policy, to recommend updates as necessary, and to provide guidance for other courseware issues (including appeals) that may arise from time to time.
 The committee shall consist of five (5) faculty members representing a variety of disciplines, and members shall be appointed annually for a term of one year.
 Members may be reappointed for a maximum of three consecutive terms, but will be eligible for reappointment after a one year hiatus.

 Directed works are those created at the specific direction of a University unit for the University’s ownership and use.
 Courseware or courseware modules will be deemed University-directed Works if they are created pursuant to a written agreement between the faculty member or staff member and the University unit or if the work is considered University-directed by the standing policy of the unit.